Comprehensive Test Menu

 Equine Herpesvirus Type 4

 Equine herpesvirus type 4 (EHV-4; equine rhinopneumonitis virus) is a health risk to equine populations worldwide.
-Disease severity depends on multiple factors and may be latent in normal horses.
-And because clinical signs are similar to other respiratory diseases, it is difficult to make a definitive diagnosis from clinical presentation alone.
+Disease severity depends on multiple factors and may be latent in normal horses because clinical signs can be similar to other respiratory diseases, therefore it can be difficult to make a definitive diagnosis from clinical presentation alone.

 The Equine Herpesvirus Type 4 (EHV-4) RealPCR Test identifies: